Safeguarding Juniors and Vulnerable Adults

 The Welfare Officer role is to safeguard young people and vulnerable adults by the promotion and implementation of the British Orienteering, O-Safe – Child Welfare Policy and Procedures at a club level ( British Orienteering Key Documents).
 She is also the first point of contact in the club for the reporting of concerns relating to the safety and welfare of children and vulnerable adults.

-If you are concerned in any way over the conduct of parents, carers or coaches towards children or vulnerable adults you should contact the Club’s Welfare Officer, Wendy West.
+All reports are taken seriously and dealt with in a sensitive manner.
+If you are concerned in any way over the conduct of parents, carers or coaches towards children or vulnerable adults you should contact the:

 This includes any concerns about safeguarding either within orienteering or outside of orienteering and any concern over adult behaviour related to the welfare of children or adults at risk, including those away from the sport that involves members or participants.